odedia/odedia.github.io/tutorials/_posts/2019-4-17-smb-pvc-pks.md

 The biggest issue was that the installation required you to install specific binaries on the worker nodes, specifically `jq`.
 While that may be a feasible outcome on AKS, it was not a realistic approach for PKS.
 In PKS, BOSH manages the Worker nodes, patches them, upgrades then or just repaves (i.e. resets) them to a known state.
 Therefore, any "snowflake" binary installation on the working nodes would disappear on the next upgrade cycle.

-I've been working with my collegue Stuart Charlton to solve this issue, and we were able to come up with [this fork](https://github.com/odedia/kubernetes-volume-drivers/tree/master/flexvolume/smb).
+I've been working with my collegue Stuart Charlton ([@svrc](https://twitter.com/svrc?lang=en)) to come up with a solution, and we came up with [this fork](https://github.com/odedia/kubernetes-volume-drivers/tree/master/flexvolume/smb).

-It differs from the upstream in the following ways:
+It differs from the upstream Azure project in the following ways:

-1. `hostPath` settings are set to match their expected location on PKS
+1. `hostPath` settings are set to match their expected location on PKS.
 2. `jq` is being installed as part of the DameonSet deployment to Kubernetes, so no prior installation is required.
 Upon upgrade/resize of the cluster, each new/upgraded node would run the DameonSet again and install `jq` again.
-Although `cifs-utils` is another required binary installation, Stuart already got that included in the PKS upstream distribution so it already exists on the worker nodes.
+Microsoft states that  `cifs-utils` is another required binary but it is included in the PKS distribution so it already exists on the worker nodes.

 I tested this on a PKS 1.3 cluster.
 I was able to resize, repave and upgrade the cluster, and the SMB persistent volume was still there waiting for me.